Newtonian calibrator tests during the Virgo O3 data taking: Extracting the NCal offset with respect to the plane of the interferometer

 Table \ref{tab:extractoffset} gives the values of the phase at different frequencies for the near and far NCals with the estimated offset $z$.
-As for the distance measurements, we compute the average value of these offsets and report it in the first line of Table \ref{tab:erroroffset}.
-This line presents also the phase shifts computed using Eq. \ref{eq:phaseoffsetaprox}.
+As for the distance measurements, we compute the average value of these offsets and report it in the first line of table \ref{tab:erroroffset}.
+This line presents also the phase shifts computed using equation \ref{eq:phaseoffsetaprox}.
 The quoted $z$ uncertainty on the second line, that is also translated to phase uncertainties, is the linear sum of two terms.
 The first one, 1.0 mm, is the maximum difference between the mean value and the farthest $z$ value.
-The second term is from the mechanical uncertainty in the relative phase origin, 0.5 mrad, which translates to twice this value at the NCal signal frequency and finally to a $z$ systematic error of 0.3 mm.
-Finally, the last line of the table is the overall systematic phase uncertainty that is the quadratic sum of the second line numbers plus 2 mrad coming for the 1 mrad mechanical absolute phase origin uncertainty, which again should be doubled at the NCal signal frequency.
+The second term is from the mechanical uncertainty in the relative phase origin, 0.5 mrad, which translates to twice this value at the NCal signal frequency and finally to a $z$ systematic uncertainty of 0.3 mm.
+Finally, the last line of the table is the overall systematic phase uncertainty.
+This is the quadratic sum of the second line numbers plus 2 mrad.
+These 2 mrad come from the 1 mrad mechanical absolute phase origin uncertainty, which again should be doubled at the NCal signal frequency.